-Where "h" is the manufacturer's specified maximum design water depth of the barrier.
-If this water depth is less than or equal to 2.0 ft, the tested water depths may be changed as deemed appropriate by the testing laboratory.
+Where "h" is the maximum design water depth of the barrier.
+If this water depth is less than or equal to 2.0 ft, the tested water depths may be changed as deemed appropriate by the certification agency.

 Drain the wet-side of the basin to the desired water level, or fill the wet-side of the basin at a maximum rate of 2/3 ft (10.0 cm) per hour, as applicable.